smathot/pythontutorials/content/pages/iterables.md

 vowels = {'a', 'e', 'i', 'o', 'u'}
 ```

-A characteristic feature of `set`s is that each element can occur at most once.
+A characteristic feature of `set`s is that each element can occur at most once (duplicates are ignored):

 ```python
 print({'a', 'e'} == {'a', 'a', 'e', 'e'})
 ```

-The `set` also supports standard operations, including:
+The `set` also supports standard operations from set theory:

 - The union (`|`) of two sets contains all elements that occur in either or both of the sets
 - The intersection (`&`) of two sets contains all elements that occur in both sets